FranciscoMofreitaSantos/PortLogistics_ISEP/docs/planning/Sprint1/Back-end-Module(s)/US-223/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC01 – Create: The system allows registering a Dock with all required attributes: DockCode, location, physical dimensions, allowed vessel types, and optional physical resource codes (PRCs).
+* **AC01 – Create: The system shall allow registering a new Dock with all required attributes: DockCode, location, physical dimensions (length, depth, max draft), allowed vessel types, and optionally, physical resource codes (PRCs).
-* **AC02 – Update: The system allows updating existing Dock information, including DockCode, location, physical dimensions, physical resource codes, and allowed vessel types.
+* **AC02 – Update: The system shall allow updating existing Dock details, including DockCode, location, physical dimensions, physical resource codes, allowed vessel types, and status.
-* **AC03 – Uniqueness: DockCode must be unique within the port.
-Each PhysicalResourceCode (PRC) must also be globally unique and cannot belong to more than one Dock.
+* **AC03 – Uniqueness: Each DockCode must be unique.
+Each PhysicalResourceCode (PRC) must also be globally unique and must not belong to more than one dock.
 * **AC04 – Validation (dimensions): length > 0, depth > 0, maxDraft > 0; error shown if invalid.
-* **AC05 – Reference Availability: Created/updated docks are immediately available for Vessel Visit assignment.
+* **AC05 – Reference Availability: Newly created or updated docks must be immediately available for vessel visit scheduling and assignment.
-* **AC06 – Search/Filter: Users can search docks by dockCode, location, filter by vessel type and physical resource code.
+* **AC06 – Search/Filter: Users shall be able to search or filter docks by dockCode, location, vessel type, and physical resource codes.
-* **AC07 – Referential Integrity: Updates must not invalidate existing Vessel Visit assignments.
+* **AC07 – Referential Integrity: Updates to docks shall not compromise existing or scheduled vessel visit assignments.
-* **AC08 – Audit: Create/Update actions are logged with timestamp, officer ID, and action outcome.
+* **AC08 – Audit: All create and update actions shall be logged with timestamp, user (officer) identity, and action outcome.
-* **AC09 – Error Handling: On validation failure, the user gets clear, actionable messages; no partial records.
+* **AC09 – Error Handling: On validation errors, the system shall provide clear and actionable error messages.
+No partial or inconsistent dock data shall be saved.

 ---